moxystudio/react-promiseful/README.md

 }
 ```

-When [`thresholdMs`](#thresholdms) prop is used, you are able to also map the "withinThreshold" variants.
+When the [`thresholdMs`](#thresholdms) prop is used, you are also able to map the "withinThreshold" variants.
 This is useful if you want to hide visual feedback that is too quick.
 For instance, to avoid having any spinners and success feedback within the threshold:

 ```js
 {